Co-Epi/app-ios/README.md

 ```
 \* This project uses primarily SPM as dependecy manager.
 Carthage is used temporarily as [fallback for some dependencies](https://github.com/Co-Epi/app-ios/wiki/Architecture)

+## Core

+The core (domain logic, networking, etc.) of this app is written in Rust and can be found [here](https://github.com/Co-Epi/app-backend-rust).

+Core is used as a normal dependency via Carthage, so you don't need additional setup.
+Just keep in mind to run `carthage update` to ensure that you're using the latest version (at the moment it changes often).
+The versions used by Carthage are [here](https://github.com/Co-Epi/app-backend-rust/releases).

+If you want to contribute to core, just create a PR in its [repo](https://github.com/Co-Epi/app-backend-rust)!
+The documentation to set it up for iOS is in the [wiki](https://github.com/Co-Epi/app-backend-rust/wiki/Building-library-for-iOS).
+Don't worry about lack of Rust skill.
+We are all learning.

 ## Contribute

 1. Read the [code guidelines](https://github.com/Co-Epi/app-ios/wiki/Code-guidelines).